Hiblow HP-80 Linear Septic Air Pump with Attached Alarm

 PrintATTACHED ALARM SIGNALS AIR PUMP FAILURE

 The Hiblow HP-80 Linear Septic Air Pump is commonly used as an aerator on many 500 GPD aerobic treatment systems.
 The Hiblow HP-80 is extremely quiet and energy efficient.
 The operating life of this unit is among the best available on the market.
+This unit features an integrated alarm that alerts you to air pump failure, ensuring your septic system remains operational.

+The built-in alarm adds an extra layer of security, notifying you with a light and buzzer when air pressure drops below 1 PSI, indicating a potential issue.
 This air pump is brand new and as a part of our Whale of a Deal program has a 2 Year Warranty!

 In Stock